 Here’s what a partnership agreement does, what can happen without one, and risks for both scenarios.

 A partnership agreement, among doing other things, often outlines in writing what will happen if one of the partners dies.
 In this document, partners come to an agreement about how or whether the business will move forward after a partner dies.
-In some partnership agreements, the partners choose to leave their portion of the business to their family.
+In some agreements, the partners choose to leave their portion of the business to their family.
 When one of them passes away, their designated family member will take over their duties to the business.

 What Happens without a Partnership Agreement